Golden Gully and Archway

-Golden Gully and Archway is a heritage-listed former mining and now pastoral property at Golden Gully, Hill End, Bathurst Region, New South Wales, Australia.
+Golden Gully and Archway is a heritage-listed former mining and now pastoral property at Golden Gully, Hill End in the Central West region of New South Wales, Australia.
 It was built by European and Chinese gold miners.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Golden Gully was created by European and Chinese miners during the 19th century.
 With the onset of the 1851 gold rush, the miners sank shafts, adits and drives to retrieve the alluvial gold deposits which settled on an ancient buried river bed.

 In 1983 the National Parks and Wildlife Service nominated the site for listing under the Heritage Act.
 The site was under threat of damage and disturbance from proposed commercial mining operations.
 Following site visits and discussions with National Parks and Wildlife Service, Department of Mineral Resources and mining companies an Interim Conservation Order was placed over the site in 1987.
 A Permanent Conservation Order was placed over site on 2 September 1988.
 On 2 April 1999 the site was transferred onto the State Heritage Register.